aleynaw/RepElite/README.md

 ##*User Stories*

+- As a user, I want to be able to **create** a profile with my name, age, and skill level
+- As a user, I want to be able to **view** my profile
-- As a user, I want to be able to **select** my favourite exercises and input my working weight and PRs for said exercises
+- As a user, I want to be able to **browse** exercises and view my inputted WW and PR
 - As a user, I want to be able to **add** exercises to my workout plan for the day
-- As a user, I want to be able to **browse** exercises and view my inputted WW and PR
+//- As a user, I want to be able to **select** my favourite exercises and input my working weight and PRs for said exercises
-- As a user, I want to be able to **generate** a random workout plan for the day, based off a category of my choice
+//- As a user, I want to be able to **generate** a random workout plan for the day, based off a category of my choice